-Grass is rich in nitrogen and breaks down with time to enhance your soil.
-Fill a five gallon bucket with the grass clippings.
+The grass is rich in nitrogen and breaks down with time to enhance your soil.
+Fill a five-gallon bucket with the grass clippings.
 You can also add weeds too.

-Weeds as discussed earlier soak up nutrients from the soil just like the grass.
+Weeds, as discussed earlier, soak up nutrients from the soil just like grass.
 Add water at the top of the bucket and let it stay for one day or two.

-Put one cup of your liquid grass fertilizer to 10 cups of water and apply two cups for a small rose, four for a medium one and six for a large rose.
+Put one cup of your liquid grass fertilizer into 10 cups of water and apply two cups for a small rose, four for a medium one, and six for a large rose.

 Using Animal Manure To Make Compost Tea

 Add composted manure to a small permeable bag or use an old towel or T-shirt.
-Make compost tea by placing the “bagged manure” in a 5 gallon bucket of water and place under shade for steeping.
+Make compost teas by placing the “bagged manure” in a 5-gallon bucket of water and placing it under shade for steeping.

-After a few days, apply it to the soil to condition it before you plant.
+After a few days, apply it to the soil to condition it before you plant it.
 Remember to discard the bag you used.
 You can also use manure tea for soaking barefoot roses.